Parallel-NetCDF/PnetCDF/doc/README.ADIOS.md

 * Reading attributes
   + ADIOS library has a very similar set of APIs for reading attributes as PnetCDF, which makes the mapping of PnetCDF APIs to ADIOS attribute APIs relatively easy.
   + Attributes of a variable
-    + In BP, attributes that are represented by a path name.
+    + In BP, attributes that are represented by a pathname.
 For example, attribute `X` of variable `Y` is represented as `/Y/X`.
 When reading a variable attribute, the PnetCDF’s ADIOS driver prepends the variable’s name to the path and calls the ADIOS functions.
   + Global attributes
-    + The path name does not include any variable names.
+    + The pathname does not include any variable names.

 * Inquiring dimensions
   + As described above, the dimension metadata is constructed at file open and cached in memory.
-Dimension inquiry APIs will be fulfilled by accessing to the cached metadata.
+Dimension inquiry APIs will be fulfilled by accessing the cached metadata.
   + Unlimited dimensions
     + The PnetCDF ADIOS driver considers all dimensions fixed-size.
 The inquiring APIs for record dimension will always return results as if no unlimited dimension is defined in the file.
 Because PnetCDF only supports read capability for the BP files, this limitation should not cause problems.